rkalaniNV/Automodel/docs/parallelisms.md

 #### Enable Tensor Parallelism

 Configure the `tp_size` parameter in your model configuration.
 Set this to greater than 1 to enable intra-layer model parallelism.
+In the yaml file, under the `distributed` section:
 ```yaml
 distributed:
    tp_size: N